-- 6.1 The Director of Education shall issue administrative procedures to support this Policy and amend them thereafter as the need may arise. - 6.2 The Board, in consultation with the Joint Health and Safety Committee, will develop, implement, and maintain a workplace violence prevention and intervention program, which will include training and educating employees.
+6.1 The Director of Education shall issue administrative procedures to support this Policy and amend them thereafter as the need may arise.

+- 6.2 The Board, in consultation with the Joint Health and Safety Committee, will develop, implement, and maintain a workplace violence prevention and intervention program, which will include training and educating employees.
 This program will include: - 6.2.1 a workplace violence risk assessment protocol which will identify and mitigate areas of potential risk of workplace violence. - 6.2.2 procedures to follow in order to control risks of workplace violence identified through the risk assessment, as likely to expose an employee to physical or other form of injury; - 6.2.3 procedures to summon immediate assistance when workplace violence occurs or is likely to occur; - 6.2.4 measures that employees must take to report incidents of workplace violence to the Board or their supervisor; - 6.2.5 the Board process for investigating and responding to incidents or complaints of workplace violence. - 6.3 The Board, in consultation with the Joint Health and Safety Committee, will assess the risks of workplace violence that may arise from the nature of the workplace, the type of work or the conditions of work in accordance with the provisions of the Occupational Health and Safety Act.
-The risks of workplace violence will be reassessed as often as necessary to ensure that this Policy and the related program continue to protect employees from workplace violence. - 6.4 The Board will consult with and advise the Joint Health and Safety Committee of the results of the assessment and reassessment, and provide a copy, if the assessment or reassessment is in writing. - 6.5 The Board will clearly define roles and responsibilities of stakeholders, including Board/school administrators, principals/vice principals, managers, supervisors and employees in preventing, reporting and responding to workplace violence. - 6.6 The Board will provide an employee with information and instruction that is appropriate for the employee on the contents of the Policy and program with respect to workplace violence and any other prescribed information or instruction.
+The risks of workplace violence will be reassessed as often as necessary to ensure that this Policy and the related program continue to protect employees from workplace violence. - The Board will consult with and advise the Joint Health and Safety Committee of the results of the assessment and reassessment, and provide a copy, if the assessment or reassessment is in writing. - 6.5 The Board will clearly define roles and responsibilities of stakeholders, including Board/school administrators, principals/vice principals, managers, supervisors and employees in preventing, reporting and responding to workplace violence. - 6.6 The Board will provide an employee with information and instruction that is appropriate for the employee on the contents of the Policy and program with respect to workplace violence and any other prescribed information or instruction. - 6.7 The Board will not disclose more personal information than is reasonably necessary to protect employees' safety and security.
+The information provided to an employee may include personal information related to a risk of workplace violence from a person with a history of violent behaviour if the employee can be expected to encounter that person in the course of his or her work and the risk of workplace violence is likely to expose the employee to physical injury. - 6.8 The Board will take every reasonable precaution to protect the employee if the Board becomes aware or ought reasonably to be aware of domestic violence that is likely to expose an employee to physical injury may occur in the workplace.